G1ngersaurus/2401FP_repo/FinalProject/README.txt

     ~ logger.c
         ~ A C file that contains a series of functions that print certain kinds of information ~ main.c
-        ~ A C file that contains a series of funcitons that initailis the values in the function, the threads which then run the simulation
+        ~ A C file that contains a series of functions that initialize the values in the function, the threads which then run the simulation
           It also frees all allocted memory after the simulation is complete
     ~ room.c
         ~ A C file that contains all the functions needed to interact with rooms